-Interrelated ATAR factors in the forecast
+Understanding ATAR factors in a marketing forecast

 Possibly one of the more troublesome issues to consider when using the ATAR model for forecasting new products is how the four basic components – awareness, trial, availability and repeat/rebuy – impact each other.